LEOPARDSat-1

 • Two separation springs on the -Z ends of the two remaining rails, to provide clean separation from other satellites upon deployment.

-To hold the exterior frame together, the top and bottom of the rails will be fastened to the top and bottom plates, respectively.
-Internally, the structure will utilize standoffs to properly space and hold each of the five PC104 subsystem boards to the exterior frame, while the solar panels and the payload assembly are then mounted direcrtly to these end plates.
+Internally, the structure will utilize standoffs to properly space and firmly hold the PC104 subsystem boards to the exterior frame, while the solar panels and the payload assembly are mounted direcrtly to the end plates.

 Mission

-LEOPARDSat-1 was selected by NASA's CubeSat Launch Intiative (CSLI) in 2018 as part of the Educational Launch of Nanosatellites (ELaNa) program.
-It is currently scheduled to launch in 2024 or 2025 to the International Space Station, where it will be deployed into orbit using the NanoRacks CubeSat Deployer (NRCSD).
+LEOPARDSat-1 was selected by the ninth round of NASA's CubeSat Launch Intiative (CSLI) in 2018.
+It is currently scheduled to launch to the International Space Station in late 2025 or early 2026, where it will be deployed into orbit using the NanoRacks CubeSat Deployer (NRCSD) (now operated by Voyager Technologies).

 Mission Parameters